 This practice will teach you so much.

 You don't have to worry about composition, colors, subject matter, etc. Cause its been done for you already!

 You see the practice done in every major museum across the country.
 An artist comes in after getting the proper permission.
 Sets the easel up a comfortable distance from a old master piece.
 And starts slinging paint (if they are in the abstract section) in order to copy what is right in front of them.
-It is a slower process if they're attempting to copy famous paintings of the classical realistic genre.
+When they copy famous paintings of the classical realistic genre it takes much longer.

 This page talks about the why we paint famous paintings, but it also part of a bigger picture of lessons.
-A navigation box on the right points you to other related pages.
+A navigation box below points you to other related pages.

 Now, back to Copy famous paintings.
 It is merely an exercise in hand to eye co-ordination.
 It helps you learn technique.
 We copy famous paintings to also inspire us to create something similar.

 The practice will also quickly can get you into "the zone" or "dual mode brain activity.